Soraof/Music-bot/README.md

-# 🎵 Music Collection Bot | Проект #2
+# 🎵 Music Collection Bot |#2

-> 🤫 **Привет, Яндекс!** Это мой второй проект. Мечтаю работать с вами! 🎯
+>  **Hello, Yandex!** This is my second project.
+I dream of working with you! 🎯
 #//
-## 🎯 О проекте
+## 🎯 About the project
 #//
-Telegram-бот для сбора музыкальных треков на школьные дискотеки.
+Telegram bot for collecting music tracks for school discos.
-Пользователи предлагают треки через Яндекс.Музыку, бот сохраняет в базу и строит статистику.
+Users offer tracks via Yandex.Music, the bot saves them to the database and builds statistics.
 #//
-**Реальная задача** Организовать музыкальное голосование для школьного мероприятия.
+**The real challenge** Organize a musical vote for a school event.
 #//
-## ✨ Возможности
+## ✨ Features
 #//
-- 🎧 Приём ссылок на Яндекс.Музыку
+- 🎧 Receiving links to Yandex.Music
-- 📊 Статистика и топ участников
+- 📊 Statistics and top participants
-- 🎭 Система стикеров для обратной связи
+- 🎭 Sticker system for feedback
-- 🔮 Печеньки с предсказаниями
+- 🔮 Fortune cookies
-- 🔐 Админ-панель с экспортом данных
+- Admin panel with data export
-- 💾 Авто-бэкапы в CSV
+- Auto backups in CSV format
 #//

-## 🏗️ Архитектура
+## 🏗️ Architecture
 #//
-📁 Модульная структура (чистый код!)
+📁 Modular structure (clean code!)
-├── 🚀 bot.py - Главный контроллер
+├── bot.py - Main controller
-├── 📁 core/ - Бизнес-логика
+├── 📁 core/ - Business logic
-├── 📁 utils/ - Вспомогательные функции
+├── 📁 utils/ - Auxiliary functions
-└── 📁 config/ - Конфигурация
+└── 📁 config/ - Configuration
 #//

-📊 Технологии
+📊 Technology
-Python - основной язык
+Python is the main language

-python-telegram-bot - фреймворк для бота
+python-telegram-bot - a framework for a bot

-SQLite3 - база данных
+SQLite3 - database

-CSV - экспорт данных
+CSV - data export

-Modular Architecture - чистая архитектура
+Modular Architecture - pure architecture

-*​‌‌‌⁡⁢⁢⁣⁡⁣⁣⁢‍‍‍Мечтаю стать ᵀᵉᶜʰ ᴸᵉᵃᵈ в ᵇᵃᶜᵏᵉⁿᵈ-разработке в Яндексе⁡*
+*​‌‌‌⁡⁢⁢⁣⁡⁣⁣⁢‍‍‍My dream is to become a Yandex employee*